PlaidCloud/docker-entrypoint/README.md

 ### main.py

-Defines an `asyncio` framework for managing the process proxied by `entrypoint`.
+Defines an `asyncio` loop for managing the process proxied by `entrypoint`.
 This includes forwarding relevant signals and restarting your process when it exits.
 The following table documents the signals that are currently handled:

 | Signal | Outcome |
 |---|---|